inatz16/doc/_docs/nosql/mongodb.markdown

 ## Connecting to MongoDB

-Like the mongoDB run into a dedicated container, each version have a specific local domain.
+Because MongoDB runs in a dedicated container, each version has a specific local domain :

 <table>
   <tr>